arabed/ArazMathRotation/README.md

 # ArazMathRotation
-Simple c# project for kids to experiment translation, scaling, shearing, rotation and reflection on a 2D homogenous coordinates
+Simple project for kids to experiment translation, scaling, shearing, rotation and reflection on a 2D homogenous coordinates